 While FIM software programs are typically built so you don’t have to manually monitor files, it is a good idea to perform regular checks and tests.
-This should be done on either a monthly, quarterly, or at the very least, on a bi-annual basis.
+This should be done on either a monthly, quarterly or at the very least, a bi-annual basis.

 - Key files being monitored and files that should be

 - Automated events

 Interested in learning more about how FIM Software can fit into the overall picture of a firm IT security and file integrity monitoring strategy?